Clemapfel/mousetrap/docs/00_index.md

 Mousetrap is licensed under [GNU Lesser General Public License 3.0](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License).

-In plain language, this allows users to use mousetrap for any application, be it commercial or academic, open- or closed-source.
-If users directly modify mousetrap itself, that fork has to be open source.
-In practice, this means any GitHub fork of mousetrap needs to be public, though the rest of the application using that fork does not.
+In plain language, this allows users to use mousetrap for any application, be it commercial, non-commercial, or educational.
+The application itself can be open- or closed-source, and can have any or no license.
+If users directly modify mousetrap itself, that fork is required to be open source and also licensed under lGPL3.
+In practice, this means any GitHub fork of mousetrap needs to be public, while the rest of the application using mousetrap or a fork of mousetrap can be closed-source and licensed arbitrarily.

 ---

 ### Credits

-Mousetrap was created and designed by [C. Cords](https://clemens-cords.com)
+Mousetrap was created and designed by [C. Cords](https://clemens-cords.com).

+It wraps [GTK4](https://docs.gtk.org/gtk4/), which is created by the gnome team.
+Audio playback and controller input is made possible through [SFML](https://www.sfml-dev.org/).